 This section outlines the guidance and support available to help.

-To help businesses in Ceredigion to find suitable provision of services or products to help re-opening safely, the Council is compiling an open directory of businesses.
+To help businesses in Ceredigion find suitable provision of services or products to help re-opening safely, the Council is compiling an open directory of businesses.

 Disclaimer: the list is purely intended to be an informative aid to assist businesses find suppliers.
 The Council does not endorse nor promote any business